HomeOutdoor Living BlogDeck Board Thickness: What to Know & How to Choose

 Why Deck Board Thickness Matters

-• How far apart your deck joist spacing will be.
+• How far apart your deck joist spacing can be (deck board thickness and material performance play a role here).

 • Type of build: Residential or commercial.